-MoDOT sends out an annual survey asking statewide media if MoDOT's outreach efforts meet their expectations.
+MoDOT sends out surveys asking statewide media if MoDOT's outreach efforts meet their expectations.
 They are asked to rate their level of satisfaction in the areas of press releases, public meetings and events.
 Each area is further rated in newsworthiness, timeliness, and how understandable it is.